 - Is there any unit/department specific training needed

-Best practice: Establish training schedules, manuals, and procedural documents that clearly delineate the mentor/mentee relationship with real-time digital assessment tools.
+Best practice: Establish training schedules, manuals and procedural documents that clearly delineate the mentor/mentee relationship with real-time digital assessment tools.
+Consider pairing your new hires with an onboarding buddy or mentor during the onboarding process.

 Best practice: Leverage onboarding technology and securely send your nurses their new hire documents digitally before their first day.
-Automate this step and simplify the process for HR and reduce orientation time.
+Automate this step to simplify the process for HR and reduce orientation time.

-Developing a standardized, structured onboarding process is one of the best ways to ensure each new nurse experiences consistently great onboarding.
-Make sure you include these top 5 nurse onboarding wishes and continuously incorporate feedback from your nurses to improve your onboarding process.
+Developing a standardized, structured onboarding process is one of the most effective ways to ensure each new nurse experiences consistently great onboarding.
+Make sure to include these five important nurse onboarding tips and continuously incorporate feedback from your nurses to improve your onboarding process.